 Carter turned away and put his hands behind his back.
 Being ambushed wasn't his idea of a good time.
 "Can't you make this crate go any faster?"

 "This ain't a combat vessel," the pilot replied.
-"We can't pull more than about one gee without burning out the fusers or knocking down the furniture.
+"We can't pull much more than one gee without burning out the fusers or knocking down the furniture.
 And besides, we're gonna have to start slowing down long before we get to the Sirius/Sol hyper hole."

 "Slow down?!"
 Carter yelped.
 "Good God, man, why?!
 We'll be sitting ducks for the Gate Guard on the Sirius side!
 Screw the traffic controllers, why can't we just go through the hyper hole at full tilt?"